Best Battery Backup for Nintendo Switch iMore 2021

 - Best Official Pick: Anker PowerCore 20100 Nintendo Switch Edition

 It's a great battery for road trips, extended flights, or just keeping in the car to top off when you need it.
-The additional USB ports can be used while you are charging your Switch, which means you can also use this to charge your phone, tablet, controller, or anything else you can think of.
+You can use the additional USB ports while you are charging your Switch, which means you can also use this to charge your phone, tablet, controller, or anything else you can think of.
 It's not a cheap battery, but it'll keep you playing your Switch for quite a while.

 Best Runner-Up: Mophie Powerstation XXL

 Not everyone wants a big-honkin' battery.
-Sometimes all you want is something you can slide in your pocket or clip on to the back, so it's all one piece with the Switch.
+Sometimes, all you want is something you can slide into your pocket or clip on to the back, so it's all one piece with the Switch.
 These alternatives not only exist, but they're pretty good.